AndreBaltazar8/ablac/README.md

 make clean         # remove generated files
 ```

-On an empty build directory, `make` downloads a checksum-pinned compiler from
+On an empty build directory, `make` downloads the checksum-pinned native
-the `v0.2.0` release on x86-64 Linux/Intel macOS or `v0.2.1` on Apple Silicon,
+compiler for the host from `v0.2.4`, then immediately recompiles the current
-then immediately recompiles the current `src/` graph.
+`src/` graph.
 No C++ compiler implementation or generated-C bootstrap is involved.

 ## Using the compiler